Create free multi-stop delivery routes with Google Maps. Follow our step-by-step guide with videos to plan efficient routes despite the 10-stop limit.

 Now let’s take it to Google Maps!

-4. Create your routes in Google Maps route planner
+3. Create your routes in Google Maps route planner

-Watch the video below to see how it works in real time, or skip to the text if you prefer to read.
+Watch the video to see how it works in real time, or skip to the text if you prefer to read.

 Add your first stop.
 Copy and paste your first address from your spreadsheet into Google Maps.
 Then click on “Directions”.